wandyezj/build-add-in/docs/notes/ideas.md

 - Make sure to validate any imported data. - Should probably be extended to anything in indexedDB as well.
 Assume any data where ever it's from is evil.

-- Enable embedding snips in documents, possibly by adding custom xml tags and searching for them.
-- double check any library urls
-- provide firm guidance on what each piece does with an info box

-- hotkeys - allow creation of a limited number of custom hotkeys.
-Only allow JS to execute.
-Requires shared runtime?

 - GitHub gist importing
     - Fetch all of a users public gists